madmax911/Small_Fiddle/README.md

 The other file (G-code_hiliter.html) is a lightweight g-code version of the same thing.

-3NumberFinder - Just a simple script that will identify missing numbers from a list given their sum.
+3NumberFinder.html - Just a simple script that will identify missing numbers from a list given their sum.
 Works for 1, 2 and 3 numbers added.
 Can be useful for accounting if you 'lost' a few numbers from a lust but have their sum.

+WebBarcode.html - Self-contained barcode label generator.
+Note:  It uses a modified version of the free 3 of 9 barcode font.
+I fixed the internal structure of this so it could become embedable in an html data uri font.